{{ result.summaryTitle }}

 Worked Examples:

-Small film-capacitor sketch
+Small film-capacitor sketch:

 FAQ:

-When should I enter breakdown strength?
+When should I use fringe correction?

 Glossary: